St. Augustine High School (San Diego): Teams

 In these sports, the Saints have 25 total CIF San Diego Division III Championship teams.

 In the past few years, several club sports have been organized by the student body.
 These sports are either non-traditional sports or the sport club has not been credited by CIF.

 Intramurals

 The student body actively participates in Intramural sports.
 Teams are organized by homeroom, and generally, teams of one grade play the same grade and gradually move to play other grades.
-The final games of Intramurals are popular with the students, and the school extends the lunch period to accommodate the finals.